martinpolacek/GranadaAdvancedRAG/README.md

 - Saves validation results to the `validation_rag` folder.
 - Allows comparison of RAG performance for different numbers of chunks per question.

+### 7_validate_answers_per_project_rag t5.ipynb
+This notebook is an advanced variant of the RAG validation pipeline.
+It:
+- Loads the list of valid projects from `valid_project.txt`.
+- For each project, reads the combined text and questions/answers.
+- Splits the combined text into chunks and vectorizes them using a multilingual embedding model.
+- For each question, first extracts keywords using KeyBERT and vectorizes only these keywords.
+- Finds the most relevant chunks (typically 10 per question) based on similarity to the keyword vector.
+- Uses only these relevant chunks as context for answer generation with a generative AI model.
+- Compares generated answers with the original ones and calculates accuracy.
+- Saves validation results to the `validation_rag` folder.
+- Allows comparison of RAG performance for different retrieval/query strategies (e.g., full question vs. keywords).

 ## Evaluation Results

 | Model                                | Average Accuracy (%) |